micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/Example_devices/PyDevice.md

 # Call for collaborations
 We would like to set up a database containing implementations of hardware control scripts, simulated devices, wavefront shaping algorithms, and other re-usable scripts.
 Our current collection of devices is included in the OpenWFS repository.
 If you would like to contribute; please contact i.m.vellekoop@utwente.nl.

+# Troubleshooting
+If an error occurs in the Python script, that error is displayed in the MicroManager GUI, and logged in the CoreLog if logging is enabled in MicroManager.
+Often, the error is helpful in finding what whent wrong, and in correcting the Python script.
+For more complicated problems, we recommend testing the Python script in a Python IDE and using the associated debugger.
+Due to the way the MicroManager / Python bridge is set up, it is always possible to execute the script that creates the device objects as a stand-alone script.

+Common sources of error are:
+* **An object is not recognised as a Camera/Stage/etc.**.
+This happens when not all required properties and methods are implemented (see a description of the required attributes above).
+Due to a current limitation in the implementation, it is not possible to inherit the required properties from a super class.
+All properties should be *implemented explicitly*.

+* **An error occurs when reading a property set to None**.
+Currently, MicroManager does not support missing values for properties.
+Instead, if `None` is found in a float property, it is silently converted to `nan`.
+For other property types, if the getter returns `None`, an error is given.

+* **A property does not show up in MicroManager**.
+This is typically caused by a missing type annotation.
+Also note that properties should have an explicit 'getter', in the form of a `@property` decorator, see examples above.